Junior doctors at Petworth Surgery

 Dr Martin Rolph

-Some of you may be aware that Dr Rolph will shortly be leaving the practice.
+You may be aware that Dr Rolph have now left the practice.
 He has been with the practice for a number of years and will be missed, however we wish him all the very best and every success for the future.

 Petworth Careres Support Group Meeting